maiuchi/covid19_map/index.md

 Have you ever wondered how COVID-19 maps are made?
 You have quite a few options to make one from using Geographic Information Systems (GIS) software like QGIS or ArcGIS to coding in R or Python.

 In this tutorial, you will learn how to make a COVID-19 dealth toll map in R using [NYT publicly available data](https://github.com/nytimes/covid-19-data).
-This tutorial assumes that you know the basics of R and have some familiatiry with geo-spatial data.
+This tutorial assumes that you know the basics of R and have some familiarity with geospatial data.

 Let's get started!

 ### before you start coding...

-I would suggest you to create a folder and an R project (R Studio -> File -> New Project) to keep things organized.
+I would suggest you create a folder and an R project (R Studio -> File -> New Project) to keep things organized.
-Also, please download a dataset from [this page](https://github.com/nytimes/covid-19-data/blob/master/us-counties.csv), and name it as "covid19_us-counties.csv"
+Also, please download a dataset from [this page](https://github.com/nytimes/covid-19-data/blob/master/us-counties.csv) and name it "covid19_us-counties.csv"

 ### now you are ready with your R project and script files... make sure you have all the packages you need!
 ```r